joachimheintz/svg/README.md

 ![](examples/csound_floss_manual/01-GS-05-b.png)

-they are based on [draw2Svg](https://github.com/aufarah/draw2Svg) which is itself a fork of [drawSvg](https://github.com/cduck/drawSvg), but putting y=0 as it is in svg, so on top.
+they are based on, and use [drawsvg](https://github.com/cduck/drawSvg) (in version 2). before version 2 i used [draw2Svg](https://github.com/aufarah/draw2Svg), so some examples are referring to it.

 ![](examples/csound_floss_manual/01-GS-05-c.png)

-the draw2Svg sources are copied
-[here](draw2Svg) for convenience, but what i collect here are contributions for documentation and examples.
+what i collect here are contributions for documentation and examples.

 ![](examples/csound_floss_manual/01-GS-10-c.png)

-## draw2Svg Quick Reference
+## drawsvg Quick Reference

 [website](https://joachimheintz.github.io/svg/)